Deeparkrish/employee-tracker/README.md

   * The application has CRUD functionality.

   ##  Enhancements
+  ### Modularize the application :
   * In future, The functions involving adding , deleting ,updating and  reading the tables will be grouped in separate .js files as modules and will be  exported server.js.

   ## Pseudocode